DanielAW/qcamon/README.md

 ## Binary Ninja
 * Patch is based on: https://github.com/zackorndorff/binja-xtensa
 * Commit which is known to work: `e4d61b1a92f0af9990f77c66381a3ca6e281155f`
+* Binary Ninja version which is known to work: 3.1.3469
 * Clone the repository into the Ninja plugins directory
 * Apply patch: https://github.com/DanielAW/qcamon/blob/main/disassembler_patches/binary_ninja.patch

 ## Ghidra
 * Patch is based on https://github.com/Ebiroll/ghidra-xtensa
 * Commit which is known to work `4e1aa22f76b6350d018094dfedeefe4b9096d9e1`
+* Ghidra version which is known to work: 10.2.2
 * For installation follow instrutions on the github page of the plugin linked above
 * Apply patch: https://github.com/DanielAW/qcamon/blob/main/disassembler_patches/ghidra.patch